Please note:

 Note re: admission requirements

-• We offer a language program for students whose English language skills are below the standard required for admission but all other admission criteria have been met.
-An applicant will be eligible for admission to the graduate certificate program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
-Placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.
+• We offer a language program for students whose English language skills are below the standard required for admission but who have met all other admission criteria.
+You will be eligible for admission to the degree program after completion of level 4 of the General Arts and Science – English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
+Your placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.

 Admission procedures